-Mark and Estel’s Spooky ’60s Wings: Half cat eyes and half ’60s top liner, the eyes at Mark and Estel were a little confusing and very striking.
+Mark and Estel’s Spooky ’60s Wings: Half cat eyes and half ’60s floating liner, the eyes at Mark and Estel were a little schizophrenic but very striking.

-Try: A skinny felt tip eyeliner pen like this one from Eyeko ($16) for maximum control.
+Try: A skinny felt tip eyeliner pen like this one from Alexa Chung-approved Eyeko ($16) for maximum control.
 Fake eyelashes optional (but recommended).

-Badgley Mishka’s Mermaid Glamour: Think less ‘sea punk’ and more ’70s style Little Mermaid.
+Badgley Mishka’s Mermaid Glamour: Less “sea punk,” more ’70s style Little Mermaid.

-Try: Maybelline’s Eyestudio Color Plush in Sapphire Siren ($4.99) contains the closest thing to the hue artist Tom Pecheux created especially for the show.
+Try: Maybelline’s Eyestudio Color Plush in Sapphire Siren ($4.99) contains the closest thing to the hue artist Tom Pecheux mixed up especially for the show.

 Jeremy Scott’s Magenta Winged Cat Eye: Makeup artist Kabuki based this conceptual look on ’60s rock ‘n’ roll and the detailing found in hotrod cars’.

 Try: Maybelline’s Eyestudio Color Tattoo in Pomegranate Punk ($4.99) delivers super-saturated color.
-Use a skinny brush to imitate Kabuki’s perfect point.
+Use a skinny brush to imitate Kabuki’s precision point.

 Ohne Titel’s Futuristic Phosphorescence: The eyes and cheeks blended into one another and gave off a Bladerunner-chic glow.